LuisPecanha/oscar-etl-pipeline/explain.md

 ## Containerization with Docker

-To avoid environment-related issues and ensure consistent execution, I containerized the project using Docker.
+When I tried running the pipeline on another machine, I ran into problems regarding the Python version.
+So, to avoid environment-related issues and ensure consistent execution, I containerized the project using Docker.
 This guarantees reproducibility regardless of the host machine’s Python setup.

 I configured the container to run the ETL pipeline directly and added a -u "$(id -u):$(id -g)" flag to the docker run command to prevent permission issues when writing output files to the host system.